alexrozanski/Slick/README.md

 - Open the products folder from Xcode using Product > Show Build Folder in Finder from the Xcode menu.
 - Find `Slick.framework` in either the `Debug` or `Release` folder (depending on how you built the framework).
 - Drag `Slick.framework` to the Project Navigator (sidebar) of your Xcode project, checking 'Copy items if needed' and checking the correct target that you want the framework to be added to.

-Or add it as a dependency by specifying `https://github.com/alexrozanski/Slick.git` through Xcode's Package Dependencies UI.

 ## Sample App